The Diversification Myth

 *Towards Equilibrium Inc. (“Equi”) and Equilibrium Ventures Inc. (“EquiV”) communications are intended solely for informational purposes.
 They should not be construed as investment, legal, tax, or trading advice and are not meant to be a solicitation or recommendation to buy, sell, or hold any securities including funds mentioned.
 Any such offer or solicitation can only be made by means of the delivery of a Confidential Private Placement Memorandum to qualified eligible investors.

 EquiV is registered as an investment adviser with the Texas Securities Board Investment Advisers Act of 1940.
 Registration of an investment adviser does not imply any specific level of skill or training and does not constitute an endorsement of the entity by the Securities Exchange Commission.
+Past performance is not indicative of future results and an investment in an investment fund involves the risk of loss.
+The investment fund is speculative and involves a high degree of risk.

 The information contained herein is as of the date indicated, not complete and is subject to, and qualified in its entirety by, the more complete disclosures, risk factors, and other terms and conditions contained in the respective offering documents of the respective investment funds.